CudaText-addons/cuda_auto_save/readme/readme.txt

 Plugin for CudaText.
-"Auto Save" automatically saves modified documents.
+It automatically saves modified documents.
-Now it saves also untitled documents (by option).
+It also saves untitled documents (by option).

 Plugin options
 --------------

-You can access options using menu: "Options / Settings-plugins / Auto Save / Config"
+You can access options using menu: "Options / Settings-plugins / Auto Save / Config".
+This will create the initial config file in INI format in the "settings" app dir.

 - "save_interval_seconds" (number, default: 30)
   interval of timer which auto-saves files, in seconds.